 This doesn’t cover everything involved in automating your business, but serves as a reference point for the venture of automation itself.

 What comes next?

 If you’re ready to take the next step towards automating your record keeping system, SecureScan can help.
-We provide ultra secure document scanning services that can help you convert your paper records into an archive of highly organized digital files ready for automation.
+We provide ultra secure document scanning services that can help you convert your paper records into an archive of highly organized PDF or TIFF files ready for automation.
 Get a free scanning quote or contact us for more information.